-Data protection laws are set to get tougher when GDPR comes into force on 25 May 2018.
-Your hair/beauty salon or barbershop will have to understand and comply with additional data protection laws as set out in GDPR.
+Data protection laws got tougher when GDPR came into force on 25 May 2018.
+Your hair/beauty salon or barbershop must understand and comply with additional data protection laws as set out in GDPR.

 This blog post covers:

 - What is GDPR?

 - What data does GDPR cover?